SaraFarinya/neo-last-will/README.md

 Please write issues for questions.

 ## roadmap
+  * include inheritage funds in will contract with verify-trigger logic
+  * find most efficient way to store data on blockchain
+  * learn about @AbeIgnocious refactoring strategies
   * a threading issue with the `reactor` module must be fixed to use the GUI with blocks
-  * find most efficient way to store data on blockchain
-  * include inheritage funds in will contract with verify logic